briansimiyuj/doctor-appointment-app/README.md

     5. Prevent `addFunction` to add a new item if it already exists in the state
     6. Prevent `editFunction` to edit an item if it has the same value as the previous one

+  #### Prescription Tab

+  Prescription tab will be used to add, edit, and delete prescriptions.
+It will have a table to display the prescriptions and a button to add a new prescription.

+    1. Set the active tab to `prescriptions` in in the Patient Details Context
+    2. Create a Prescription Tab component and mount it on the Tab Content component with id of `prescriptions` and wrap it with Note Tab Provider

 ### Settings Context